Baris-afk/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ### ✅ Summary

 - The equation of motion combines restoring, damping, and external driving forces.
-- Linearization using $ \sin\theta \approx \theta $ simplifies the analysis for small oscillations.
+- Linearization using $\sin\theta \approx \theta$ simplifies the analysis for small oscillations.
 - Resonance amplifies oscillation amplitudes and affects energy flow.
 - Damping ensures bounded energy growth even at resonance.

 ---